 Warm up exercises should include those that are capable of directing sound toward the soft and hard surfaces of your oral cavity for this thing called “resonance” or, as it is sometimes called, “placement.”
 This is a pressure-like feeling or buzzing felt in the neck, chest or other areas in your skull.
 Placed in any of these places, you can influence the quality of the sound you make.

 If your vocal quality is strong, for instance, you will feel it in your chest; if it is of the airy, wooly quality, you will feel this buzzing at the back of your throat right above that arch where the uvula hangs from your soft palette.
 You can also feel resonance under at your nose’s root or in that area parallel to your cheeks.

 Resonators are responsible for that pressure-like feeling and, as mentioned, are your oral cavity’s soft and hard surfaces.
-Resonators affect the waves that sound produces via your vocal folds during phonation.
+Resonators effect the waves that sound produces via your vocal folds during phonation.
 You can control the soft palate, which has a soft surface, but not your hard palate.
 In fact, your soft palate can be “trained” to change a sound’s timbre.

 Vocal Exercises to Try

-The best vocal exercises for singing should include those that incorporate an array of sound effects such as nasal sounds, wails, and whoops.
+The best vocal exercises and singing techniques should include those that incorporate an array of sound effects such as nasal sounds, wails, and whoops.
 Lifting your soft palate can also create a richer timbre when you sing such as when you simulate a shocked, sudden gasp while maintaining openness at the back of the mouth.
 Additionally, changing your pitch will stretch your vocal muscles.